High Pedestrian Death Rates Preventable Through Better Roadway Access

 In addition, with greater emphasis nationwide on fitness, more and more pedestrians are on the roadways walking and running.
 The warm temperatures and longer daylight hours this time of year bring more people out, increasing the foot traffic.
 Badly marked crosswalks, poorly visible stop signs, and malfunctioning traffic lights also increase the dangers.

-Our injury attorneys at the law offices of Scott C. Gottlieb, Injury Law recognize that until improvements to our NY and federal roadways are made, drivers and pedestrians should look out for each other.
+Our injury attorneys at Scott C. Gottlieb, Injury Law Attorney, recognize that until improvements to our NY and federal roadways are made, drivers and pedestrians should look out for each other.

 Contact Our Binghamton Injury Law Attorneys Today